Tag Archive for: supplements

 Phosphorus should be at or above 90% and ideally below 150%.
 You may see some diets with high phosphorus ingredients like Rice Bran pushing phosphorus higher than this.
 If it is above 150%, be sure to check the calcium to phosphorus ratio on the nutrient table to make sure this is still balanced (there MUST be more calcium in a diet than phosphorus).

-NOTE: You cannot calculate the diets calcium to phosphorus ratio off the numbers on the graph.
+NOTE: You cannot calculate the diet’s calcium to phosphorus ratio off the numbers on the graph.
 It is always best to read the ratio off the nutrient table.
 FeedXL will warn you if the calcium to phosphorus ratio is too high or low!

 Copper, Zinc, Selenium and Iodine

-I am grouping all of these trace minerals together because they all share the same characteristic that they are almost ALWAYS at low levels in forages.
+We group these trace minerals together because they all share the same characteristic that they are almost ALWAYS at low levels in forages.
 Which means they are nearly always deficient in diets before you add fortified feeds or supplements.

 This means that you can aim to keep these nutrients as close to 100% as possible.
 The diet shown here uses a single vitamin/mineral supplement to meet trace mineral requirements.